RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONFIGURE_SCHEDULER_EDF_SMP
 ---------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_SCHEDULER_EDF_SMP``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

-    In case this configuration option is defined, then the :ref:`SchedulerSMPEDF`
-    algorithm is made available to the application.
+In case this configuration option is defined, then the :ref:`SchedulerSMPEDF` algorithm is made available to the application.

-NOTES:
+.. rubric:: NOTES:

 This scheduler configuration option is an advanced configuration option.
 Think twice before you use it.

 This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

-    In case no explicit :ref:`ConfigurationSchedulersClustered`
-    is present, then it is used as the scheduler for up to 32 processors.
+In case no explicit :ref:`ConfigurationSchedulersClustered` is present, then it is used as the scheduler for up to 32 processors.

-    This scheduler algorithm is the default in SMP configurations if :ref:`CONFIGURE_MAXIMUM_PROCESSORS` is
-    greater than one.
+This scheduler algorithm is the default in SMP configurations if :ref:`CONFIGURE_MAXIMUM_PROCESSORS` is greater than one.

 ..
 Generated from spec:/acfg/if/scheduler-name

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_SCHEDULER_NAME